matomo-org/developer-documentation/docs/maintaining-translations.md

 ##### Push on commit (`push_on_commit`)

-This is enabled, which means that whenever a change in Weblate is commited, a new pull request will be created or the existing one will be updated.
+This is enabled, which means that whenever a change in Weblate is committed, a new pull request will be created or the existing one will be updated.

 ##### Language code Style (`language_code_style`)